-£ Increased R&D investment in UK RAI-EE • Evidence suggests that the programme may have played a role in stabilising R&D spending, which could have otherwise experienced a substantial drop, aligning with the overall decline in UK investments in robotics in 2019.
-However, results need to be taken with caution as slightly different results emerge when analysing different samples of the data. • There is a decrease in average annual R&D expenditures specifically on RAI in extreme environments, particularly in the final stage among successful applicants (from £2.66m a year on average to £1.48m on average). • Investments in this area have experienced an even more significant decline among unsuccessful applicants (from $\pounds2.02m$ a year on average to $\pounds675k$ on average).
-Increased R&D employment in • There is an increase in R&D employment from the first to the final stage (of between 6 and 8 employees on average).
-UK RAI-EE • The pattern among unsuccessful applicants is less consistent as it changes depending on the cohort analysed.
-However, in both cases, the level of R&D employment is substantially lower than in comparison with the successful applicants. • The increase in R&D employment coupled with the decrease in R&D investment may indicate extra mural activity taking place among successful applicants. t Increased private • Evidence suggests that the programme has successfully attracted private investment. investment in UK RAI-EE • Using information from Pitchbook we find that by 2023, 131 successful applicants have raised equity funding since 2018, with a total value of just over £1bn, nearly 10 times more in comparison with the baseline position. • In comparison 95 companies in the control group were reported to have raised equity since 2018, with a total investment value of $\pounds 85m$ .
+Increased R&D investment in UK RAI-EE

+- Evidence suggests that the programme may have played a role in stabilising R&D spending, which could have otherwise experienced a substantial drop, aligning with the overall decline in UK investments in robotics in 2019.
+However, results need to be taken with caution as slightly different results emerge when analysing different samples of the data. - There is a decrease in average annual R&D expenditures specifically on RAI in extreme environments, particularly in the final stage among successful applicants (from £2.66m a year on average to £1.48m on average). - Investments in this area have experienced an even more significant decline among unsuccessful applicants (from £2.02m a year on average to £675k on average).

+level of R&D employment is substantially lower than in comparison with the successful applicants.

+The increase in R&D employment coupled with the decrease in R&D investment may indicate extra mural activity taking place among successful applicants.

+9 nearly 10 times more in comparison with the baseline position.

-Supporting the development of market ready RAI solutions for extreme environments
+Supporting the development of market ready RAI solutions for extreme environments nnn